roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811/interfacing-with-rak811.md

 />

 ::: tip Note:
-In case the driver is still not installed upon doing the previous steps, kindly download the driver manually through this [link](https://downloads.rakwireless.com/en/LoRa/RAK811/Tools/).
+:pencil: In case the driver is still not installed upon doing the previous steps, kindly download the driver manually through this [link](https://downloads.rakwireless.com/en/LoRa/RAK811/Tools/).
 :::

 - Let us now test if your RAK811 LPWAN Evaluation Board can now communicate with the RAK Serial Port Tool.
 Connect with the RAK Serial Port Tool using the parameters listed below and click "**Open**".